JehadAbdelBaqi/IMS_PROJECT/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-To run this application on you local machine you would need to clone the repository from main(
+To run this application on you local machine you would need to clone the repository from [main](https://github.com/JehadAbdelBaqi/IMS_PROJECT) by clicking on code or forking the repository.
+You would then need to open the folder using GitBash and running the command _mvn clean package_

 repo folder from github link above and moved into target folder. from thre open git bash into the folder and type mvn clean package. open jar.